PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

 a dry-run request, you must be authorized to make the non-dry-run request.

 For example, to run a dry-run **patch** for a Deployment, you must be authorized to perform that **patch**.
-Here is an example of a rule for Kubernetes
+Here is an example of a rule for PlaidCloud
 {{< glossary_tooltip text="RBAC" term_id="rbac">}} that allows patching
 Deployments: